Rishav-Raj-Sinha/data_transformer/README.md

 - It includes code snippets and examples to help users understand how to interact with the application.
 - It outlines the methods used for handling missing values, detecting and removing outliers, and encoding categorical variables.

-Feel free to adjust any sections or add additional details as needed.
-If you have more questions or need further modifications, let me know!